CabrilloRoboticsClub/cabrillo_rov_2023/doc/rviz.md

 # RViz

 ## Introduction
 [Rviz](http://wiki.ros.org/rviz) (ROS Visualization) is a 3D tool which enables developers to view the functionality of a robot virtually.
 This is useful for software development before the physical robot is completed or for remote work.
-Our project uses RViz to visualize the thrust vectors of the motors.
+Our project uses RViz to visualize water flow from the motors.

 <img src="img/rviz.gif" width="400">